laro/Cilia/README.md

         - for C++/Cilia classes,
         - defined via type traits `SmartPtrType`:
           `using<type T> T::SmartPtrType = SharedPtr<T>`
+        - “Make simple things simple”
+        - Encourage use of smart pointers.
     - Possible to redefine for interoperability with other languages:
         - Objective-C/Swift classes: Use their reference counting mechanism.
           `using ObjectiveCObject::SmartPtrType = ObjectiveCRefCountPtr`